Laurcons/iakabscript/SPEC.md

 ## Code examples

 ### Is prime?
+TODO: fix this code using new spec rules
 Task: define a function that returns 1 if its parameter is prime, and 0 otherwise.

 ```